Statutory Annual Leave Entitlements

 - 8% of the hours worked by an employee in a leave year, subject to a maximum of four working weeks.

-It is important to note that full time employees may be still entitled to four weeks leave even with periods of absence during the leave year.
-Absences from work on most types of statutory leave do not impact on leave entitlement and similarly periods of sick leave may not reduce an employee's entitlement if they still work the required 1365 hours in the leave year.
-However if less than 1365 hours is worked, leave entitlement should be calculated by one of the other methods.
+Employees who may fall under more than one of the possible leave entitlement calculation methods are entitled to rely on the calculation that affords them the greater amount of leave.
+It is also important to note that full time employees may be entitled to four weeks leave, even with periods of absence during the leave year, as they may have worked the 1365 hours as required in the legislation to avail of their full entitlement.
+Absences from work on most types of statutory leave do not impact on leave entitlement and similarly periods of certified sick leave do not reduce an reduce an employee's entitlement to accrue leave during their period of absence.

-The leave year does not have to run on a calendar basis but it must be applied consistently e.g. 1st April - 31st March each year.
+The leave year does not have to run on a calendar basis or as set out in the Organisation of Working Time Act from 1st April - 31st March, but it must be applied consistently over the same 12 month period.

-Annual leave is paid leave at the normal weekly rate of remuneration and the legislation stipulates that an employee's leave shall be paid in advance of the leave being taken.
+Annual leave is paid at the normal weekly rate of remuneration and the legislation stipulates that an employee's leave shall be paid in advance of the leave being taken.
 If the employee does not request payment, holiday pay may be paid at the the normal pay date.
+Where employees work irregular hours or variable patterns of work, their calculation must be averaged out over their actual working pattern, in a manner that does not negatively impact on their leave entitlement.

-In the event that excess leave over that accrued has been taken when an employee leaves an organisation, provision should be made in the contract of employment to deduct the over payment.
+In the event that excess leave over that accrued has been taken, when an employee leaves an organisation, provision should be made in the contract of employment to deduct any over payment made, in line with the Payment of Wages Act.

 Annual Leave Policy